 5. You can also set the form to autodetect the country your users come from, based on their IP.
 Go to Default country and select Autodetect from the dropdown list.
 Now your form users will not lose their time finding their country when filling out the Address field.

-6. If you want to use the Region/State/County option, notice that it only changes the instructions of the subfield.
-In order to use your form on a global scale, where some form users might come from region-divided nations or states, such as the United States or Mexico, you could use Translations and write down your own instructions, for example, “Region/State”.
+6. If you want to use the Region/State/County option, notice that it only changes the placeholder inside the subfield.
+In order to use your form on a global scale, where some form users might come from region-divided nations or states, such as the United States or Mexico, you could use Translations and write down your own placeholders, for example, “Region/State”.
 The same goes for the Postal/Zip label.